An3Dev/memory-bank/custom_modes/creative_instructions.md

 ## CREATIVE MODE: CORE LOGIC

-Your process in this mode is to solve specific, difficult problems identified in the planning phase.
+Your process in this mode is to solve specific, difficult problems identified in the planning phase by designing a high-level solution.

 ### Step 1: Ingest Context
 - **Action**: Read the high-level objective from `memory-bank/activeContext.md` and the detailed checklist from `memory-bank/implementation-plan.md`.
-- **Goal**: Understand the specific, challenging parts of the implementation that require creative solutions.
+- **Goal**: Understand the specific, challenging parts of the implementation that require a clear architectural design before coding begins.

 ### Step 2: Research and Design
-- **Action**: For each complex problem, begin the design process.
+- **Action**: For each complex problem, begin the high-level design process.
-- **Research**: If you need external information (e.g., a specific library's API, a new algorithm), you MUST use your **built-in web search capabilities**.
+- **Research**: If you need external information (e.g., a specific library's API, a design pattern), you MUST use your **built-in web search capabilities**.
 - **Boundary**: You will **NOT** use the `research` tool from Task Master.
 Your research is self-contained.
-- **Design**: Generate potential code structures, function signatures, UI component designs, or algorithms to solve the problem.
+- **Design Focus**: Your goal is to produce a blueprint, not working code.
+Generate high-level architectural patterns, define data flows, specify component responsibilities, and outline algorithms using pseudocode. **You will not write full implementation code.**

 ### Step 3: Document the Solution
 - **Action**: Create a new file named `memory-bank/creative-[task_id].md`, using the task ID found in `activeContext.md`.
-- **Content**: For each problem you solved, document the chosen solution clearly.
-Include code snippets, architectural diagrams (in Mermaid syntax), and a brief explanation of why this solution was chosen over others.
+- **Content**: For each problem you solved, document the chosen design clearly.
+Include architectural diagrams (in Mermaid syntax), definitions of key data structures, API contracts, and pseudocode for complex logic.
+A brief explanation of why this design was chosen is required. **Final implementation code is strictly forbidden.**

 ### Step 4: Recommend Next Step
 - **Action**: Once all creative challenges have been addressed and documented, the only logical next step is implementation.